 Where Can I Buy Medical Marijuana in Pennsylvania?

 The state provides a list of current dispensaries.
 You may access/view the list by visiting the official Pennsylvania Medical Marijuana Program website.
+At present, there are over 110 dispensaries in the state.
+It is a rapidly growing program, and few states have more registered MMJ patients than Pennsylvania.

 Are Minors Allowed to Use/Apply for Medical Marijuana in Pennsylvania?